 Military and Veteran Benefits

-In order to certify your benefits, the following documentation must be uploaded to the Student Financial Services through Rice Box.
+Once you have been admitted, the following documentation will need to be uploaded to the School Certifying Official through the link above before we can begin processing your benefits.
 Please include the document type and your first and last name in the file description field.

-- Certificate of Eligibility (COE): you may request your certificate through the eBenefits site – the Post 9/11 GI Bill section will walk you through the application steps.
+- Certificate of Eligibility (COE): To receive your COE, you must first apply for your benefits through the VA's GI Bill website.
 Please be sure to indicate “Rice University” as the school for which you are applying.
-If you have previously used benefits at another school, please also submit a Request for Change of Program or Place of Training (form 22-1995).

 - Military Transcript: this is a listing of all military training received while in the Service.
 Please utilize the applicable link below to request your transcript:

-Individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 continuous days on active duty, are eligible to participate in the Post-9/11 GI Bill.
-The percentage of eligibility ranges from 40% - 100%.
+Individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 continuous days on active duty are eligible to participate in the Post-9/11 GI Bill®.
+The percentage of eligibility ranges from 50% - 100%.
 You must also be on Active Duty or a Veteran with an honorable discharge to be eligible.

 The Veterans Affairs Post-9/11 GI Bill Percentage of Eligibility Chart will assist you in determining your percentage of eligibility.